kswedberg/dotfiles/README.md

 * Antigen for zsh bundles
 * Homebrew

+**Note**: If you are using a 2020+ Mac with an **Apple Silicon** CPU, some of the file paths have changed for tools installed by Homebrew.
+In particular, `/usr/local` has changed to `/opt/homebrew`.
+In this case, you should use the [apple-silicon](https://github.com/kswedberg/dotfiles/tree/apple-silicon) branch instead.

 ## Initial Setup

 1. From Terminal.app, clone this repository from the home directory.